Pregnancy and birth support in Somerset

 Giving birth without a midwife

-As a midwife I am unable to endorse birth without a health professional, but I do acknowledge unassisted birth as an empowered choice for some families.
+As a former midwife I was unable to endorse birth without a health professional, but I do support unassisted birth as an empowered choice for some families.
 In these uncertain times many families are considering this option if their homebirth plans have to change due to staff shortages.
 I would advise doing as much research as possible if you are considering an unassisted birth, rather than just leaving it to chance on the day.

 For anyone who is not planning an unassisted birth, but may be worried that a midwife or ambulance might not reach them in time, I have written an online course to help you and your birth supporters cope until help arrives.
 It is called giving birth without a midwife or doctor, and will help you prepare for a fast birth at home before a midwife can attend, or if baby arrives en-route to a birth centre or hospital.